pingcap/docs/tiup/tiup-dm-topology-reference.md

 - `host`: specifies the machine to deploy to.
 The field value is an IP address and is mandatory.
 - `ssh_port`: specifies the SSH port to connect to the target machine for operations.
 If the field is not specified, the `ssh_port` in the `global` block is used.
 - `name`: specifies the name of the DM master instance.
 The name must be unique for different instances.
 Otherwise, the cluster cannot be deployed.
 - `port`: specifies the port on which DM master provides services.
-The default values is "8261".
+The default value is "8261".
 - `peer_port`: specifies the port that DM masters use to communicate with each other.
 The default value is "8291".
 - `deploy_dir`: specifies the deployment directory.
 If the field is not specified, or specified as a relative directory, the deployment directory is generated according to the `deploy_dir` configuration in the `global` block.
 - `data_dir`: specifies the data directory.
 If the field is not specified, or specified as a relative directory, the data directory is generated according to the `data_dir` configuration in the `global` block.
 - `log_dir`: specifies the log directory.
-If the field not specified, or specified as a relative directory, the log directory is generated according to the `log_dir` configuration in the `global` block.
+If the field is not specified, or specified as a relative directory, the log directory is generated according to the `log_dir` configuration in the `global` block.
 - `numa_node`: assigns the NUMA policy to the instance.
 If the field is specified, make sure that [numactl](https://linux.die.net/man/8/numactl) is installed on the target machine, then [numactl](https://linux.die.net/man/8/numactl) will assign the cpubind and membind policies.
 The field value type is `STRING`.
 The field value is the NUMA node ID, for example, "0,1".
 - `config`: the configuration rules of this field are the same as that of `master` in the `server_configs` block.
 If `config` is specified, the configuration of `config` will be merged with the configuration of `master` in `server_configs` (if the two fields overlap, the configuration of this field takes effect), and then the configuration file is generated and distributed to the machine specified in the `host` field.
 - `os`: the operating system of the machine specified in the `host` field.
 If the field is not specified, the default value is the `os` value configured in the `global` block.